-Many think that the 1980s were the dawn of the Digital Era.
-New technologies were popping up in almost every avenue of life.
-From heart transplants to compact synthesizers to personal computers to DNA mapping, no one could deny that the 1980s were a big deal.
-Fashion was no exception, with bright colors littering the landscape, forever changing how bright neon was.
-And with the loud fashions came even louder music.
+Many think the 1980s was the dawn of the digital era.
+New technologies were popping up in almost every aspect of life.
+From heart transplants and compact synthesizers to personal computers and DNA mapping, no one could deny the '80s was a big deal.
+Fashion was no exception, with bright neon colors littering the landscape.
+And with loud fashion came even louder music.

-During the 1980s, music was fun, catchy, and most notably, dance-able.
-Instead of performing live, a lot of the hits had music videos, each with a bigger production budget than the last.
-To show the world what the true definition of a music video was, Michael Jackson released "Thriller," the third video from the album of the same name in 1982.
-Directed by John Landis and special effects guru Rick Baker (director and Academy Award-winning makeup artist for "An American Werewolf in London"), it was destined for great things.
-These men helped bring Michael Jackson's horror-movie themed video to life.
-With horror icon Vincent Price providing voice overs and a 45-minute documentary following it, this was on its way to being a masterpiece.
+Music was fun, catchy and, most notably, dance-able.
+Instead of performing live, many of the hits had music videos, each with a bigger production budget than the last.
+To show the world the true definition of a music video, Michael Jackson released "Thriller" in 1983, the third video from his album of the same name.
+Director John Landis and special effects guru Rick Baker (director and Academy Award-winning makeup artist for "An American Werewolf in London") helped bring Michael Jackson's horror-movie themed video to life.
+And with horror icon Vincent Price providing voice-overs and a 45-minute documentary following it, "Thriller" became a masterpiece.

 It wasn't just the men spending big bucks on videos.
-Madonna had a slew of tuxedo dressed men in her "Material Girl" video.
-For the next, she had a lion and trips to Venice and New York for her "Like a Virgin" video.
-She even had a contest in the later '80s for the bragging rights (not to mention $25,000) for creating the concept for her video, "True Blue."
+Madonna had a slew of tuxedo-clad men in her "Material Girl" video.
+She then followed that up with a lion and trips to Venice and New York for her "Like a Virgin" video.
+She even held a contest that decade for the bragging rights (and $25,000) for creating the concept for her "True Blue" video.

-So in the time of big hair and bigger personalities, which song would be the theme song of your life?
+So in the name of big hair and bigger personalities, what would be the theme song of your life?
 One way to find out is to take this quiz!